 The information about the lines calculated in the previous section can be used to identify rectangular areas.
-The approach presented here uses the maximum extent of two crossing sets of collinear line segments belonging to different vanishing points and was, in a similar form, but without the additional information about the vanishing points, first presented by us in [54].
-This approach relies heavily on Features 4 and 5, i.e. collinear vertical and horizontal structure within a face, usually from windows and doors.
-This structure will result in a high number of collinear short line segments, which can be considered to be part of a set of imaginary longer lines.
-Joining these segments, both in the vertical as well as horizontal direction, will lead to a mesh of crossing lines.
-A face can then be defined as the maximum extent of this mesh bounded by a quadrilateral corresponding to the two vanishing points (called here the smallest bounding rectangle).
+The approach presented here uses the maximum extent of two crossing sets of collinear line segments line-segments belonging to different vanishing points vanishing points and was, in a similar form, but without the additional information about the vanishing points and was, in a similar form, but without the additional information about the vanishing points vanishing poi a quadrilateral corresponding to the two vanishing points vanishing-points (called here the smallest bounding rectangle).

-Figure 6.4: Labelling line segments within a mesh can require recursive look-up of labels.
+Figure 6.4: Labelling line segments line segments within a mesh can require recursive look-up of labels.

-The algorithm itself is simple and consists of three steps, namely the identification and assembly of collinear line segments into longer segments as described in Section 6.3.3, the identification of intersecting line segments and their bounding box, and finally a process which will merge overlapping bounding boxes with the same set of vanishing points (if desired).
+The algorithm itself is simple and consists of three steps, namely the identification and assembly of collinear line segments line segments into longer segments as described in Section 6.3.3, the identification of intersecting line segments line segments and their bounding box, and finally a process which will merge overlapping bounding boxes with the same set of vanishing points vanishing-points (if desired).
 Each step will be outlined below.

-Once the individual line segments have been merged into longer segments, we can calculate the intersections between any two line segments from two different vanishing points in a straightforward manner, the algorithmic complexity is in the order of $\mathcal{O}(\sum{i=1}^{k-1}\sum{j=i+1}^{k}N_iN_j) \approx \mathcal{O}(k^2N^2)$ , where k is the number of vanishing points, $N_i$ the number of line segments belonging to the $i^{\text{th}}$ vanishing point, and N the overall number of line segments.
-One then needs to classify the intersections into internal ones (i. e. the point of intersection is within both line segments) and external ones (the point of intersection is only within at most 1 segment).
+Once the individual line segments line segments have been merged into longer segments, we can calculate the intersections between any two line segments line segments from two different vanishing points in a straightforward manner, the algorithmic complexity is in the order of $\mathcal{O}(\sum{i=1}^{k-1} \sum{j=i+1}^{k} N_i N_j) \approx \mathcal{O}(k^2 N^2)$, where k is the number of vanishing points vanishing points, N_i the number of line segments line segments belonging to the i^{th} vanishing point vanishing point, and N the overall number of line segments line segments.
+One then needs to classify the intersections into internal ones (i. e. the point of intersection is within both line segments line segments) and external ones (the point of intersection is only within at most 1 segment).
 This is the actual approach used in the examples given in Section 6.5.
-It is however possible to reduce the algorithmic complexity to something like $\mathcal{O}(\sum{i=1}^{k-1}\sum{j=i+1}^{k}N_i+N_j) \approx \mathcal{O}(k^2N)$ if we instead plot the individual line segments into an image and only calculate intersections if the new segment is passing through a pixel which is already occupied by another segment.
-Some additional bookkeeping is needed to detect cases where more than 2 line segments pass through the same pixel, but this is easily incorporated.
+It is however possible to reduce the algorithmic complexity to something like $\mathcal{O}(\sum{i=1}^{k-1} \sum{j=i+1}^{k} N_i + N_j) \approx \mathcal{O}(k^2 N)$ if we instead plot the individual line segments line segments into an image and only calculate intersections if the new segment is passing through a pixel which is already occupied by another segment.
+Some additional bookkeeping is needed to detect cases where more than 2 line segments line segments pass through the same pixel, but this is easily incorporated.